-- 1/2 teaspoon salt
+- ½ teaspoon salt

-- 1/4 teaspoon black pepper
+- ¼ teaspoon black pepper

-Preheat oven to 375.
+- Preheat oven to 375.

-Slice spaghetti squash into halves and scrape out seeds.
+- Slice spaghetti squash into halves and scrape out seeds.
 Place in a baking dish, flesh side up, and drizzle with the olive oil.
 Sprinkle salt and pepper over top.

-Bake for 40-45 minutes, until you can slide a knife easily into the squash.
+- Bake for 40-45 minutes, until you can slide a knife easily into the squash.
 Let cool until you can handle it; run a fork across the squash to separate all of the strands.

 - Scoop strands out and serve with a sauce or bake them into something delicious.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.